asterics/AsTeRICS-Grid/docs/documentation_user/10_word_forms.md

 ## Example configuration
 A grid configuration including examples for all word form features can be downloaded here:
-[Grid configuration with word form examples](files/test-grammar_2024-02-07_09-55_asterics-grid-full-backup.grd).
+<a download href="https://raw.githubusercontent.com/asterics/AsTeRICS-Grid/master/docs/documentation_user/files/test-grammar_2024-02-07_09-55_asterics-grid-full-backup.grd">Grid configuration with word form examples</a>.
 It contains examples for all different action types of `change word forms`.